 1111: Linear Algebra I

 Dr. Vladimir Dotsenko (Vlad)

-Lecture 7
+Lecture 8

 INVERTIBLE MATRICES

 Theorem.
 1. An elementary matrix is invertible.

-2. If an $n \times m$ -matrix A is invertible, then m = n.
+2. If an $m \times n$ -matrix A is invertible, then m = n.

 3. An $n \times n$ -matrix A is invertible if and only if it can be represented as a product of elementary matrices.
 Proof.
-1. Proved in the previous class.
+Statements 1 and 2 were proved earlier.